Gut-Friendly Pizza (No Yeast, No Bloat!)

 AYURVEDIC COOKING TAKES A BALANCED, HEALING APPROACH FOR YOUR DAILY COOKING NEEDS.
 YOU WILL FIND SIMPLE, EASY TO MAKE NOURISHING MEALS I HAVE MADE FOR MY FAMILY, WITH A DOSE OF AYURVEDA & YOGA WISDOM.

 If you've been avoiding pizza because of bloating, gas, or constipation, this version may be a welcome alternative.
 Digestive discomfort can arise from many causes, but one common thread is a depletion of friendly gut microbiome.
+In our household, we add cruciferous vegetables like kale, broccoli, Brussels sprouts, purple cabbage in our pizzas—no one complains about bloating!

-When digestive symptoms become chronic, they may also signal an overgrowth of Candida albicans—a naturally occurring yeast in the body.
+When digestive symptoms become chronic, this may also signal an overgrowth of Candida albicans—a naturally occurring yeast in the body.
 While usually harmless, Candida can overpopulate when gut bacteria are out of balance, especially in diets high in sugar, bread, pizza dough, beer, and other yeast-promoting foods.

 There’s no need to eliminate other naturally gas-producing foods like beans or lentils either—what often needs attention is the strength and integrity of your digestion.
 When your digestive system is supported and balanced with thriving colonies of gut microbiome living harmoniously with Candida albicans, it can handle these foods with much more ease.